 From the traditional to the flipped classroom environment, there is a range of classroom types to consider.
 Each comes with unique strengths and challenges but ultimately contributes to a diverse, inclusive, and engaging learning environment.
 As educators, our role is to select and expertly apply the most suitable classroom environment that complements the needs and learning styles of our students.

-- Creating an Effective Learning Environment in the Classroom: A Comprehensive Guide
+- Optimizing the Learning Environment in Preschool: A Comprehensive Guide